-10 PWM on main contactor
+1 PWM on main contactor

-- OFF: The inverter applies the battery voltage to the coil on F8 output. - ON: The PWM reduces the voltage to the set value.
+- OFF : The inverter applies the battery voltage to the coil on F8 output. - ON : The PWM reduces the voltage to the set value.

-1 PWM on aux output
+12 PWM on aux output

-- OFF: The inverter applies the battery voltage to the coil on F9 output. - ON: The PWM reduces the voltage to the set value. - MC/AUX PWM : It sets the PWM level in % on the outputs F8 and F9.
-Here is used to drive a main contactor.
+- OFF : The inverter applies the battery voltage to the coil on F9 output. - ON : The PWM reduces the voltage to the set value. - (3) MC/AUX PWM : It sets the PWM level in % on the outputs F8 and F9.
+Here is used to drive a main contactor. - Adjustment #04 : This parameter determines the motor temperature level at which the "MOTOR TEMPERATURE" alarm is signalled.
+This parameter must be adjusted only if the "SET TEMPERATURE"(menu "SET OPTION") parameter is programmed "ANALOG"

-Speed factor
+(5) Speed factor

 It adjust the speed coefficient to have the correct speed indication on the display.
 This coefficient has to be regulated depending on truck mechanic characteristics.
-It results from the following formula:
+It results from the following formula :

-Speed factor = $88rrp/\emptyset$
+Speed factor = 88rrp/ø

-Where: rr = total gearbox ratio
+Where : rr = total gearbox ratio